 “When I say rebuilding, I mean their houses, lives and communities.
 Five or six years after the event, there were people who were still rebuilding,” Ian said.

-It’s in the aftermath of natural disasters such as bushfires, cyclones and floods when the demand for financial counsellors is perhaps at its most acute.
-However, the service is available to Australians in all kinds of situations, year-round, and as Ian explained, “there’s not much difference between dealing with bushfires or other natural disasters and what we normally do”.
+The service is available to Australians in all kinds of situations, year-round, and as Ian explained, “there’s not much difference between dealing with bushfires or other natural disasters and what we normally do”.

 What is financial counselling?

 Financial counselling is a service that provides advice and support to people who are in financial difficulty.
 The service is largely government funded and is generally provided by financial counsellors via local organisations and agencies.
 According to Financial Counselling Australia (FCA), these services are “non-judgmental, free, independent and confidential”.

 Financial counselling may be particularly helpful to those who need help in situations such as:

 - Negotiating with creditors over money they owe – for example, to a utility provider, a bank or other lender, a landlord or the ATO